Primal and Dual Vectors

 Integrals such as this often arise when enforcing energy balance in physical systems.
 For example, if $\vec{J}$ is a current density describing a flow of charged particles and $\vec{E}$ is an electric field acting upon those particles, then $\int_\Omega\vec{J}\cdot\vec{E}\,d\vec{x}$ is the rate at which work is being done by the field on the charged particles.

-MFEM provides LinearForm objects (or ParLinearForm objects in parallel) which can compute dual vectors from a given function, $\;g(\vec{x})$.
-These objects require not only the mesh, basis functions, and the field $\;g(\vec{x})$ but also a LinearFormIntegrator which defines precisely what type of linear functional is being computed.
+MFEM provides LinearForm objects (or ParLinearForm objects in parallel) which can compute dual vectors from a given function, $\;g(\vec{x})$, described by a Coefficient object.
+(Par)LinearForm objects require not only the mesh, basis functions, and the field $\;g(\vec{x})$ but also a LinearFormIntegrator which defines precisely what type of linear functional is being computed.
 See Linear Form Integrators for more information about MFEM's linear form integrators.

-A LinearForm objects provide one means for computing dual vectors if you have a Coefficient describing the function $\;g(\vec{x})$.
-If, on the other hand, you have a primal vector, $\;g_i$, representing $\;g(\vec{x})$ you can form a dual vector by multiplying $\;g_i$ by a bilinear form, see Bilinear Form Integrators for more information on bilinear forms.
+If, instead of a Coefficient object, you have a primal vector, $\;g_j$, representing $\;g(\vec{x})$ you can form a dual vector by multiplying $\;g_j$ by a bilinear form, see Bilinear Form Integrators for more information on bilinear forms.
 To understand why this is so, consider inserting the expansion \eqref{expan} into \eqref{dualvec}. $$ G_i=\int_\Omega \left(\sum_j g_j \phi_j(\vec{x})\right)\phi_i(\vec{x})d\vec{x} = \sum_j \left(\int_\Omega \phi_j(\vec{x})\phi_i(\vec{x})d\vec{x}\right)g_j \label{dualvecprod}$$ The last integral contains two indices and can therefore be viewed as an entry in a square matrix.
-Furthermore each dual vector entry, $\;G_i$, is equivalent to one row of a matrix-vector product between this matrix of basis function integrals and the primal vector $\;g_i$.
+Furthermore, each dual vector entry, $\;G_i$, is equivalent to one row of a matrix-vector product between this matrix of basis function integrals and the primal vector $\;g_j$.
 This particular matrix, involving only the product of basis functions, is traditionally called a mass matrix.
 However, the action of any matrix, resulting from a bilinear form, upon a primal vector will produce a dual vector.
 In general, such dual vectors will have more complicated definitions than \eqref{dualvec} or \eqref{dualvecprod} but they will still be linear functionals of primal vectors.

 True Degree-of-Freedom Vectors